jaicab/Sosa-Icon-Font-CSS/README.md

 A CSS file for Sosa Icon Font.
 All the credit for the font goes to Ed Merrit from TenByTwenty (http://www.tenbytwenty.com/sosa.php).
+Check out the classes at http://jaicab.github.com/Sosa-Icon-Font-CSS/ or the `index.html` file included.

 How does it work?
 -----------------